nathmota/funda-analysis/docs/index.md

 ### 1. Geo Distribution

-At the first page it's possible to see how the properties listings are distributed within the country and the number of listings of each province as well.
+On the first dashboard, it's possible to see how the properties are distributed within the country.
+The number and percentage of listings in each province show their contributions to the housing market supply of the country.

 ![pg1](reports/pg1.png)

-They are 53,929 listings over 2030 cities.
+They are **53,929 listings** over 2030 cities.

-Zuid-Holland, Noord-Brabant, and Noord-Holland are the provinces with the **highest number of property listings** for sale, accounting for approximately 50% of the country's total supply.
+Zuid-Holland, Noord-Holland, and Noord-Brabant are the provinces with the **highest number of property listings** for sale, accounting for approximately 50% of the country's total supply.
+The standard map visual from Power BI uses coordinates as the geolocation indicators.

 ### 2. Properties Overview